roisusi/Angular-Udemy/README.md

   <li>String Interpolation {{X}}</li>
   <li>Property Binding [property:"like disable on button"]= "bool instance (like AllowServer)"</li>
   <li>Event Binding with (event HTML (onClick is click))="name of the method" </li>
-  <li>$event is the passed event object each time the using doing somthing and capturing the event data</li>
+  <li>$event is the passed event object each time the using doing something and capturing the event data</li>
   <li>Two way binding using [(ngModel)] with FormsModule from '@angular/forms'</li>
   <li>Directives - like @Components</li>
   <li>Structure Directives - *ngIf (* means we change the structure of the DOM) add or remove elements</li>